Alfresco/docs-alfresco/intelligence-services/1.0/index.md

 * Content labeling and classification
 * Easier access to insights from unstructured content

-> **Important:** The Intelligence Services module can be applied to Alfresco Content Services 6.1 or later.
+> **Important:** The Intelligence Services module can be applied to Content Services 6.1 or later.
 See [Supported platforms]({% link intelligence-services/1.0/support/index.md %}) for more.

 See [Intelligence Services architecture]({% link intelligence-services/1.0/admin/index.md %}) for a general overview.